-For comparison, in 2013, the Village fell outside of the required Maximum Allowable Concentrations allowed by Health Canada and the Drinking Water Protection Regulations in respect to Total Coliform concentrations in two of the twelve months.
+For comparison, in 2013, the Village fell outside of the required Maximum Allowable Concentrations allowed by Health Canada and the Drinking Water Protection

+Regulations in respect to Total Coliform concentrations in two of the twelve months.

-Overall system sampling results indicate that in 2015, the Village routinely fell well within the required Maximum Allowable Concentrations allowed by Health Canada and the Drinking Water Protection Regulations in respect to E. coli concentrations.
+Overall system sampling results indicate that in 2020, the Village fell well within the required Maximum Allowable Concentrations allowed by Health Canada and the Drinking Water Protection Regulations for the entire year in respect to E. coli concentrations.